mekowalski/react-nasa-videos-app/NOTES.md

   - [x] Import NASA videos API to actually make request
   - [] async await with request

 - Currently the collection that is returned has 3 `href`s for each item.
 None of those `href`s open a media in the form of a video that is able to be played.
 I tried opening all three and none are video player types.
 Not sure how to work around this or even get it to work.
-Contacted support and waiting response.
+Contacted support and waiting response

+- The majority of the data returned has an `href` for 1 thumbnail image and 1 `.srt` file, meaning that the returned data only includes text/subtitles which DOES NOT contain any video or audio

+- Maybe the NASA images API doesn't have actual videos to display!!!